EML4U/ExplainingDriftTextEmbeddings/doc/amazon_movie_reviews.md

 #### Accessing metadata

-Metadata is available for both, text and raw.
+Metadata is available for both, text (raw) and bow50.
 Equal IDs result in equal metadata.

 ```python